 Luckily it all came down to a sharp blow to the inside of the leg and a lot of scratches, as if I had fought a tiger.

 I don't know if I will be able to repeat the test before sending the device back (because I don't know when I will be able to mount it again), although really the result is very similar to what I can get with any other device that gives altitude data exclusively by GPS.

 The positive side?
 We know the accident detection function works properly.

-If you're interested in Garmin Edge Explore, it's because of its navigation and maps.
-That's what this device is focused on.
-So you can rest assured that Edge Explore offers the "best of the best" available within Garmin.
-In navigation, the options are the same as Edge 1030, which doubles in price.
+If you are interested in the Garmin Edge Explore it is for its navigation and maps.
+It's not for nothing that this device is focused on.
+Well you can rest assured, because the Edge Explore offers "the most of the most" that is available within Garmin.
+In navigation the options are the same as the Edge 1030 that doubles its price.
 Same maps, same navigation possibilities, same route calculation, etc.